 How will the rapid evolution of AI impact the overall growth and dynamics of the Salesforce AppExchange marketplace?

 Initially, I think the primary difference will be how listings present themselves.
 We’ll see many false AI claims when tools use an algorithm.
-Hopefully, Salesforce will implement changes to allow people to understand what external services are used by listings and what compatibility there is with their own Einstein GPT features.
+We hope Salesforce will implement changes that help people understand which external services listings use.
+We also want clarity on the compatibility with their own Einstein GPT features.

-Arguably, Conversational and Generative AI tools should be creating more inbound leads to the AppExchange, too as they become more popular over Google Search for specific inquiries.
-For sure, it’s in Salesforce’s hands to make better recommendations of applications to admins from within Salesforce about apps that could improve both their role and company org to optimize performance or reduce maintenance.
-Whether or not those apps use AI is irrelevant if they add the most benefit to the customer by using AI to evaluate the recommendation.
+Conversational and Generative AI tools should create more inbound leads for AppExchange.
+They are becoming more popular than Google Search for specific inquiries.
+Salesforce must make better recommendations for applications to admins.
+These recommendations should highlight apps that can improve their roles and the company’s performance.
+It doesn’t matter whether those apps use AI.
+What matters is that they add the most benefit to customers by using AI to evaluate recommendations.

 How can AI-driven apps on the AppExchange differentiate themselves from competitors and provide value to Salesforce users?

-Interesting point.
+That’s an interesting point.
 I’d argue that AI-driven apps don’t inherently provide additional value to Salesforce users.
-They can provide additional value to the authors of those applications if it means they have to release fewer updates or their apps become more dynamic to the org in which they’re installed.
+However, they can add more value to the authors of those applications.
+This happens when authors release fewer updates or when their apps become more dynamic for the organization in which they’re installed.

 The biggest problem remains false claims about AI in apps.
 There’s a book by Hannah Fry, a professor and regular TV panel guest at University College London, and she says, “If you replace all the technical words with magic and the sentence still makes grammatical sense, you know it’s going to be [excuse my language] bollocks.”

-Don’t get me wrong, AI-driven apps can provide value to users, like one that generates In-App help without needing to be written in advance or auto-completes data entry with suggested values based on previous similar interactions.
+Don’t get me wrong; AI-driven apps can offer value to users.
+For example, one app can generate in-app help without requiring prior writing.
+Another can auto-complete data entry by suggesting values based on previous similar interactions.

 The apps that throw AI chat windows onto every screen so you type in what you want in a sentence instead of clicking buttons are either misguided or trying to hide the fact they have a poor user experience.
-When we look at expert users, they use a combination of voice, keyboard shortcuts, and automation to improve their productivity.
+Expert users use a combination of voice, keyboard shortcuts, and automation to improve their productivity.

 What are AI’s most significant opportunities for your product on the AppExchange platform?

 We have OpenAI API integration in our Provar Manager product.
-For customers to use that feature, they need an OpenAI API subscription.
-Those come with an operating monthly cost based on your number of queries.
-I’m excited by the potential of Salesforce to help us get better pricing for our customers based on shared accounts to access both OpenAI and other AI services through collective purchasing power.
+To use that feature, customers need an OpenAI API subscription.
+This subscription comes with a monthly operating cost based on the number of queries.
+I’m excited about Salesforce’s potential to help us secure better pricing for our customers.
+This would be based on shared accounts to access both OpenAI and other AI services through collective purchasing power.

-Furthermore, a massive opportunity for us is where Salesforce goes with Data Cloud and EinsteinGPT.
-We can generate billions of test results that would be horrifically expensive for us to build our LLM.
+Furthermore, Salesforce has a massive opportunity to go with Data Cloud and EinsteinGPT.
+We can generate billions of test results that would be horrifically expensive to build our LLM.
 Letting customers apply our models to their data to tweak the results is incredibly exciting.
 Doing that in a secure and trusted environment is critical for enterprise adoption.

-Instead of asking QA teams to write and execute test cases to verify acceptance criteria blindly, we can analyze what test coverage already exists, modify the data on those tests, and generate new test cases or data combinations to increase application quality continually.
-Feeding back in the bugs that hit production is incredibly valuable to that process and the results that can be achieved.
+Instead of asking QA teams to write and execute test cases blindly, we can analyze existing test coverage.
+We can modify the data on those tests and generate new test cases or data combinations.
+This approach helps us continually increase application quality.
+Additionally, feeding back the bugs that occur in production is incredibly valuable to this process and the results we can achieve.

-Thinking outside of the AppExchange, the same tools help us develop our product.
+Thinking outside of the AppExchange, we see that the same tools help us develop our product.
 We use them in our research, marketing, and content feedback, but most of all, AI is driving a massive increase in our online event sign-ups and product interest.

 What are the significant risks and challenges associated with implementing AI-driven solutions on the AppExchange, and how can businesses mitigate these risks?

-The most significant risks are the potential for bias, toxicity, and protection of data, plus intellectual property.
+The most significant risks are the potential for bias, toxicity, data protection, and intellectual property.
 There are plenty of exaggerated horror stories, which, to be fair, are essentially no different from when people paste code or data into an email, Google search, or, god forbid, stack overflow.

-To mitigate, ISO27001 policies should be immediately updated, and staff should be retrained to understand the risks and threats.
-People also need to be urgently educated that the results of Generative AI are no more trustworthy than going to Facebook for fact-checking.
+To mitigate the risks, we should immediately update ISO27001 policies.
+We also need to retrain staff to understand the risks and threats.
+Additionally, we must urgently educate people that the results of Generative AI are no more trustworthy than using Facebook for fact-checking.
 You need to challenge and check the results before quoting them.
 This ability to exaggerate and invent is also why those tools are so exciting.
 The answer to these challenges isn’t to block access – those businesses choosing to prevent access are like those that refused to go onto the cloud until the 2020 pandemic forced them to.

-Regarding data protection, toxicity, and bias, it’s worth looking into the announcements from Salesforce on their AI Cloud and what layers they’re putting in place.
+Regarding data protection, toxicity, and bias, it’s worth looking into Salesforce’s announcements on their AI Cloud and what layers they’re implementing.
 I’m excited to see this is being opened up to ISV partners, too.

 What challenges have you faced while developing and implementing AI features in your AppExchange solutions, and how have you overcome them?